Alex Miller (American football coach)

 Alexander Logue Miller (born May 26, 1984) is an American college football coach and former player.
-He most recently was the interim head coach at the University of Massachusetts Amherst, replacing Walt Bell, who was fired toward the end of the 2021 season.
+He was the offensive line coach for the University of Massachusetts Amherst from 2022 to 2024.
+He previously served as the interim head coach at the University of Massachusetts Amherst, replacing Walt Bell, who was fired toward the end of the 2021 season.
 He was promoted from the position of offensive line coach, and had spent a decade on the coaching staff at the University of New Hampshire prior to arriving at UMass in 2021.
 He was replaced by Don Brown who was named head coach after he finished the season as defensive coordinator of the Arizona Wildcats.

 Playing career

 Miller attended Chantilly High School in Chantilly, Virginia, where he played football and basketball.
 He was named to the second All-State and first All-District teams in football during his senior year.
 He began his college career at University of Massachusetts Amherst (UMass) in 2002, but did not see playing time until his redshirt freshman season in 2003.
 From the 2003 to 2006 seasons, Miller started in all 50 of his games as a center for the Minutemen.
 He accumulated numerous awards during his playing time at UMass; he was named to the Atlantic 10 Conference first team following his redshirt junior and redshirt senior seasons, and was named to the AFCA and TSN All-America teams, among others.
 During his senior season, Miller served as a team captain.
 He concluded his playing career with an appearance in the 2006 NCAA Division I Football Championship Game, where the third-ranked Minutemen were defeated by No. 1 Appalachian State.